Motion Detection

 Sensitivity

-Sensitivity Slider: This is probably the most important control in iSpy.
-This sets the trigger level for motion detection which controls all recording and alerting functions.
-As shown here the camera provides a live view of how much motion is being detected along with exactly where the trigger point is.
-The sensitivity slider is a live control, as you move the slider to the right (more sensitive) the trigger point moves to the left and vice versa.
+Trigger Range: This is probably the most important control in iSpy.
+This sets the minimum and maximum trigger levels for motion detection which controls all recording and alerting functions.
+As shown here the camera provides a live view of how much motion is being detected along with exactly where the trigger points are.
+The control lets you set a minimum and maximum value to trigger on (as percentages).
+Setting a maximum is good for ignoring whole scene changes, like sudden brightness changes due to weather variations.

-Depending on your camera model and lighting conditions you will need to play with these setting to ensure that movement alerts are not continuously being reported due to signal noise.
+Depending on your camera model and lighting conditions you will need to play with these settings to ensure that movement alerts are not continuously being reported due to signal noise.
 This can take a bit of experimentation.
-The control affects the camera in real time and the camera will flash red when movement is detected, so adjust the slider until you are happy with the level of movement required to set off an alert.
+The control affects the camera in real time and the detection graph will flash when triggered, so adjust the range control until you are happy with the level of movement required to set off an alert.

-The text box at the end of the slider control enables you to specify a more accurate value for the sensitivity.
+The text boxes under the range control enables you to specify more accurate values for the trigger points.
 This is useful if you have a high resolution, low signal noise camera and want to trigger on the slightest bit of movement.

 HSL Filtering